melissahoughton/connectar-demo-notes/README.md

 ## Code / Functions

+1. Function to SingleR to broadcast the stream as telemetry

+1. Pushes data from the Event Hub to Time Series Inight

-1. Function to receive updates from Iot devices via the event grid and then updates either the twin - we will take a look at that one in a second.
+1. Function to receive updates from Iot devices via the event grid and then updates either the twin - lets take a look

-2. Function to SingleR to broadcast the stream as telemetry

-3. Pushes data from the Event Hub to Time Series Inight

 ## Show them the code for the IoT To TWIN

 - In VS Ctrl+G 91
+- Propery = expected to have backing storage, can be read at any time
+- Telemetry = stream of events, set of data messages with short lifespan, cannot come back to read it later
 - Talk about Az DT Client
 - Show all the api calls available
 - Can automate everything using this SDK